GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/physics2/reference.md

 **Mask enabled**
 Test if an object has a specific mask enabled.

+**Linear velocity angle**
+Compare the linear velocity angle of the object.

 **Prismatic joint limits enabled**
 Test if a prismatic joint limits are enabled.